NIANIANKNIA/Ntrade/README_en.md

             "aux": -1 //The special value of items that are prohibited from being listed (-1 means that the special value is not restricted)
         }
     ],
-    "language": "zh_CN", //The main language of the plugin "AutoOffShelfTime": 72, //Time of automatic off shelf (unit: hour), if set to -1, it will not automatically off shelf "TaxRate": 0 //Transfer tax rate, if it is set to 0, no handling fee will be charged.
+    "language": "en_US", //The main language of the plugin "AutoOffShelfTime": 72, //Time of automatic off shelf (unit: hour), if set to -1, it will not automatically off shelf "TaxRate": 0 //Transfer tax rate, if it is set to 0, no handling fee will be charged.
 If necessary, please change it to any number in [0, 1).
 }